-- Advances for intangible fixed assets for the amount of 40 million euros. - The signing of an exclusive distribution and sale agreement in Mexico which included a payment of 24.2 million euros.
+- The assignation of the final acquisition price of the stake in MAPFRE SANTANDER PORTUGAL carried out in 2020 (Note 6.24). - Advnaces for intangible fixed assets for the amount of 40 million euros. - The signing of an exclusive distribution and sale agreement in Mexico which included a payment of 24.2 million euros.